Guillaume-Lazaro/FormationDTA-Git/README.md

+(This repository is for the DTA formation to Git and GitHub, it's for testing features and things like that)

 # Formation DTA ingénierie : Git

 ![txte alternatif](https://seeklogo.com/images/G/github-logo-5F384D0265-seeklogo.com.png)
-Ce repository sert à la formation à Git et GitHub

 ### Les principales commandes